NandhanaPramod/gcp-demo-project/GITHUB_ACTIONS_SETUP.md

 ## 🎯 Demo Workflow

 1. **Push code** → Automatic analysis starts
-2. **Review results** → Check SonarQube dashboard
+2. **Review results** → Check SonarCloud dashboard
 3. **Fix issues** → Address code quality problems
 4. **Re-push** → See improvements in metrics
 5. **Merge PR** → Only if Quality Gate passes

 ---

-**🎉 You're all set!** Your code will now be automatically analyzed by SonarQube on every push and pull request.
+**🎉 You're all set!** Your code will now be automatically analyzed by SonarCloud on every push and pull request.